 - Made-up consumer surveys: Some scammers ask you to complete a survey so they can get hold of your personal details, or use it as a cover for persuading you to buy something you don’t want or need.

-- Hard luck stories: Someone may come to your door and ask you to help them out with cash, ask to use your telephone or claim they're feeling unwell.
-The story is made up and intended to con you out of your money or gain access to your home.
+- Hard luck stories: Someone may come to your door and ask you to help them out with cash, to use your telephone or claim they're feeling unwell.